steve-crouch/course-material.old/software_architecture_and_design/procedural/variables_python.md

 - Use `print(something)` to display the value of `something`.
 - `None` as an empty variable value has its own type.
 - Convert a variable to another type by using `new_type_name(variable)`.
+- Using `if`, `elif`, and `else` we can check conditions and add a branch that runs if none of the conditions are met.